 Over 760 mln transactions in only a year.
-BLIK – the Polish mobile payment standard – transformed the face of Polish mobile banking.
+BLIK – the Polish mobile payment standard – transforms the face of Polish mobile banking.

 When it comes to banking and payments, Polish people love innovations!
 They are also keen on mobile banking.
 So far, over 16 million people have decided to use it.
 Here, at FINANTEQ, we are in the centre of these changes, as we introduce new mobile banking services, develop components and create up-to-date, customer-friendly design for mobile apps.